Skip to main content

 The Anhalt-Zerbst regiment musters in the drill square to sort themselves into platoons and companies during the coming weeks Fall maneuvers if you will.

 A large dose of real life the last few days with the start of classes next Monday, various preparatory meetings, and finishing up a few other things this week.
-But, I managed to sort out 60 or so Minden Austrian infantry from the pile and get 'em stuk to temporary painting bases.
+But, I managed to sort out 60 or so Minden Austrian infantry from the pile and get 'em stuck to temporary painting bases.
 Must carefully drill out the hands of several NCOs for flagpoles and pole arms this weekend before the usual basecoat.

 I'm thinking of mixing the usual white gesso with the usual light gray to kill two birds with one stone so to speak.
 Applying both base- and undercoat in one fell swoop as my grandmother used to say.

-IN the meantime, the recently finished squadron of Saxon cuirassiers has been placed carefully in one of the clear acrylic boxes on my shelves until I have the suitable flag to affix.
+In the meantime, the recently finished squadron of Saxon cuirassiers has been placed carefully in one of the clear acrylic boxes on my shelves until I have the suitable flag to affix.

 -- Stokes